adrbmdns/workshop-RNAseq-analysis/01_Introduction.md

 * To check read quality, adapter contamination, GC content, etc.
 * Tools: `FastQC`, `MultiQC`

-__What is adapter contamination?__

-Adapter contamination refers to the presence of adapter sequences in RNA-seq reads that were not fully removed during the library preparation process.
-Adapters are short, synthetic DNA sequences that are ligated to RNA or cDNA fragments during library preparation to facilitate sequencing.
-They are essential for binding the fragments to the sequencing platform and allow for amplification and sequencing.
-However, sometimes fragments of RNA or cDNA are too short, and the sequencing process reads into the adapter sequence.
-This results in "adapter contamination" in the sequencing data.

 ### Trimming

 * To remove low-quality bases and adapter sequences.